google/mechahamster/docs/src/programmers_guide/building.md

 #### (Android Only) Add your signing key's SHA-1 to the project

-In order to make use of several Firebase features, (Authentication and App Invites) you will need to calculate a SHA-1 hash from your signing key, and enter it into the Firebase console.
+In order to make use of Firebase Authentication, you will need to calculate a SHA-1 hash from your signing key, and enter it into the Firebase console.